AbhijnanNath/abhijnan.github.io/index.md

 - 🎓 Received PhD Candidacy with Distinction, December 2024
 - 🏆 Awarded Evolutionary Computing and AI Graduate Fellowship 2024
 - 📝 Paper accepted at NAACL 2024 (Oral)
+- 📝 Paper accepted at Findings of EMNLP 2024
 - 📝 Paper accepted at LREC-COLING 2024